June 7, 2023

 The Hate Speech Bill is, therefore, unnecessary.
 There is no gap in the law that it needs to fill.

-Problem 2 – the Bill is overbroad
+Problem 2 – The Bill is overbroad

 Constitution specifically